oneapi-src/oneDNN/tests/benchdnn/doc/knobs_common.md

 * `--mode-modifier=MODIFIER` -- Specifies a mode modifier to update the mode used for benchmarking. `MODIFIER` values can be:
     - empty for no modifiers (the default).
+    - `P` or `p` for parallel backend object creation.
   Refer to [mode modifiers](benchdnn_general_info.md) for details.
+  Note: The `P` modifier flips the default value of scratchpad mode passed to the library.
+In order to have the functionality working properly, it is recommended to pass this option **before** the driver name so that the modifier is processed before the execution flow starts and can propagate a new scratchpad value.
+The flow is affected when users pass descriptors directly.
+  When using batch files, no difference will be observed because batch file starts a new cycle underneath, and a scratchpad value will be propagated.

 * `--reset` -- Instructs the driver to reset DRIVER-OPTIONS (not COMMON-OPTIONS!) to their default values.
 The only exception is